aldavigdis/iceland_gem/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/stefanvignir/iceland_gem.

-Do make sure that the `rspec` unit tests run before sending a pull request (hint: try running `rspec` a couple of times in a row as some tests might fail randomly) and write tests for any new functionality you add.
-Also run `rubocop` to check if your code adheres to the Ruby Style Guide.
+Do make sure that the `rspec` unit tests run before sending a pull request and write tests for any new functionality you add.
+Also run `rubocop` to check if your code adheres to the Ruby Style Guide and other conventions.

 ## License